JulieMontoya/AdveBuilder/birthday_adv/spoiler.md

 .C.I.A.E'
 ```

-In case it is still not obvious that this is a glowstick of the type beloved by ravers, attempting to `SHAKE` the tube produces this message:
+In case it is still not obvious that this is a glowstick of the type beloved by ravers which the player must `BEND` to activate, attempting to `SHAKE` the tube produces this message:

 ```
 You shake the tube, but the glass vial